Towards Contextual Sensitive Data Detection: Introduction

 Most work on sensitive data detection methods, however, focuses on detecting person-level data, particularly personal identifiable information (PII)~\citep{KUZINA2023119924,subramani2023piihuggingface,croissant2024benjelloun}.
 For unstructured data, PII detection relies on named entity recognition~\citep{subramani2023piihuggingface}; similar approaches exist for tabular data~\citep{raman2001potter, Hulsebos2019Sherlock}, which is the focus in this paper.
 Yet \textit{sensitivity} extends far beyond explicit PII. \citet{kober2023whatissensitive} propose a taxonomy of always-, combination-, context-, and value-sensitive data.
 For instance, an \texttt{address} may be harmless in the context of a public organizational website but expose a private address in another document, causing na\"{i}ve type-based detection yield false positives.
 Likewise, hospital \texttt{geo-coordinates} may be harmless in one region but sensitive in conflict zones~\citep{unocha2025}, calling for contextualization beyond detecting personal-sensitive data.
 These limitations call for a more nuanced perspective and framework for assessing sensitive data.
-LLMs offer new potential for sensitivity detection by reasoning over structured data.
-Studies show they can interpret tables with carefully designed prompts~\citep{fang2024largelanguagemodelsllmstabular}, achieving strong results in tasks such as text-to-SQL and table retrieval~\citep{fang2024largelanguagemodelsllmstabular, ji2025target}.
-These capabilities suggest that LLMs can leverage schema, values, and external knowledge to interpret tabular dataset semantics~\citep{Hulsebos2019Sherlock}.